“Words have meaning but names have power.”

 STREET NAMES

-3) VERVAIN STREET Vervain or wild verbena was called the “sacred herb” by the ancient Greeks because of its powerful healing properties.
-Vervain is considered a force for good and known to ward off evil.
+3) VERVAIN STREET Known as the 'sacred herb' by the ancient Greeks, vervain or wild verbena is revered for its healing properties.
+Vervain is considered a force for good believed to ward off evil and negativity and invite divine protection.

-4) ANGELICA PLACE Also known as the “Angel’s herb,” angelica’s sweet flavors are used in food, liqueur, and herbal remedies, and are known to stimulate imagination and inner peace.
-The flower symbolizes feminine strength and compassion.
+4) ANGELICA PLACE Called the “Angel’s herb,” angelica’s sweet flavors are used in food, liqueur, and herbal remedies, and are known to stimulate imagination and inner peace.
+The flower symbolizes feminine strength, divine guidance, and spiritual protection.

 5) DEWBERRY MEWS A cousin to the blackberry, the dewberry symbolizes sweetness in life and community unity.
 Farmers have long valued dewberries for their extended harvest, using them as natural fences that offer both bounty and barrier.

-6) BERGAMOT TERRACE (“the outer loop”) A type of orange grown in Italy and Spain, bergamot symbolizes luck, prosperity, and that you are in your perfect place.
+6) BERGAMOT TERRACE (“the outer loop”) A fragrant citrus, prized in Italy and Spain, bergamot is known for attracting luck, prosperity, and for evoking a sense that you are in your perfect place.

-7) THE FROND The leafy part of a fern, the frond symbolizes peace, victory, and triumph.
-The Frond is not a street name but rather the name of our community park.
+7) THE FROND The leafy part of a fern, the frond symbolizes sincerity, endurance, and peaceful new beginnings, a quiet triumph echoed in the heart of our community park.

-8) BUSK PLACE The Green Corn Ceremony or Busk is one of the most important ceremonies practiced among various Native American peoples, including the Creek who once inhabited the land.
-It celebrated the ripening of new corn and environmental and agricultural renewal.
-The ceremony also celebrates the sense of community that shaped their lives.
+8) BUSK PLACE The Green Corn Ceremony or Busk is one of the most sacred rituals of the Southeaster tribes, including the Creek who once inhabited the land.
+Through fasting, feasting, and forgiveness, Busk celebrated the first corn harvest and honored the deep bonds of community that shaped their way of life.